herpiko/unk/README.md

 ### 20200624

 Need to cut out the height of the switches and stabilizer so I can push the  thickness limit.
 It'll be using 6mm spacer.
 The original uncut version is on the left.
 The middle is the common cut.
-The right one was forced to be cut like that to make more room for the neodyum magnet.
+The right one was forced to be cut like that to make more room for the neodymium magnet.

 <img width="650" src="/images/switch-cut.jpg">